zapier/visual-builder/docs/_docs/integration-checks-reference.md

 [Zap History](https://zapier.com/app/history) with the selected polling sample in the corresponding Zap.
 For it to pass:

-- There must be a Zap that is using the trigger
+- There must be a Zap that is using the trigger.
-- The Zap must have at least one Zap run (the most recent run will be used)
+- The Zap must have at least one Zap run (the most recent run will be used).
-- The trigger must have been tested in the Zap editor via the Perform List method to retrieve a polling sample
+- The trigger must have been tested in the Zap editor via the Perform List method to retrieve a polling sample.
 - The polling sample should have the same data keys, or a subset of keys, compared to those available in the Zap run data.

 This check is performed using the [Zap History](https://zapier.com/app/history) for accounts belonging to the integration admins, so build your test Zaps in these accounts.

 ✘ an example of an **incorrect** implementation: